WHO WE ARE

 The Swim Instructors Association (SIA) is the peak body in the swimming industry completely dedicated to

-representing the interests of swimming teachers.
+representing the interests of swimming teachers and aquatic employees.

 The SIA was established by a group of senior swim teachers in conjunction with the Australian Workers’